usharesoft/appcenter-docs/admin/en/source/pages/config/config-amp.rst

 Once your UForge platform deployment is complete you can configure Cloudsoft AMP in order to allow users to deploy published machine images directly to Amazon or OpenStack, without having to connect to their cloud account.
 Before you start the configuration, ensure that you have:

-	* a running AMP server in version 5.0 (Brooklyn 1.0.0) with groovy script enabled, see `Cloudsoft AMP documentation <https://docs.cloudsoft.io/operations/production-installation.html>`_ for installation
+	* a running AMP server in version 5.0 with groovy script enabled, see `Cloudsoft AMP documentation <https://docs.cloudsoft.io/operations/production-installation.html>`_ for installation
 	* a configured user in AMP server that will be used by UForge to connect